robiamado/Quaternion-/README.md

-# Quaternion-
+# QuaternionPP
-Operations with 3-complex parts variables and Runge-Kutta integrator on Euler eom.
+*Disclaimer: This is a didactive program and as such may cointain limited features and or bugs.*

+- Perform simple operations with quaternions (3-complex parts variables).
+- Use Runge-Kutta integrator to rotate a Vector using Euler equations of motion and quaternions.

+Please report any bug at robiamado@gmail.com